-Each student is responsible for knowing university, college, and department or school requirements as stated in the catalog and in college and department or school printed materials.
+Each student is responsible for knowing university, college, and department or school requirements as stated in the catalog and in the materials printed by their college and department or school.

 To assist the student in interpreting policies and requirements, academic advisement is provided through the colleges and the Neighborhood Engagement Centers.
 Advisors will provide students with information about the broad range of advising services.
 Students are strongly encouraged to consult regularly with an advisor.
 Students may also check their progress toward a degree by using Degree Navigator, available at https://degnav.msu.edu/index.asp.